TruCraft/interplatform-requests/QUICKSTART.md

 - Robot appears on target platform, delivers items

 **New Request Option:**
-- "Planetary Orbit" appears in the import_from grid of buttons
+	- "Planetary Orbit" appears in the "Import from" grid of buttons
 - Select it to request items from other platforms in the same orbit

 ---